Your questions,

 What cannot be included in a prenuptial agreement?

-- Provisions that encourage divorce: All states have public policies that favor marriage and discourage divorce.
+• Provisions that encourage divorce: States have public policies that favor marriage and discourage divorce.
 Prenuptial agreements cannot encourage divorce in ways like giving a spouse an incentive to get divorced.

-- Anything related to child support: A prenuptial agreement cannot waive child support or dictate how much support should be paid.
+• Anything related to child support: In the vast majority of states, a prenuptial agreement cannot waive child support or dictate how much support should be paid.
 The laws of your state will determine child support and/or the court can properly calculate the amount of child support that should be paid.

-- Anything related to child custody: Likewise, prenuptial agreements may not contract away the rights of a child and dictate which parent will have primary custody.
+• Anything related to child custody: Prenuptial agreements may not contract away the rights of a child and dictate which parent will have primary custody if a divorce were to occur in the future.
 The prenuptial agreement cannot place any restrictions on child custody or visitation.

 What can be included in a prenup?